-Principle 7 - The responsible entity should at a minimum, consider a custodian's legal / regulatory status, financial resources and organisational capabilities during the due diligence process.
+Standard 6 - The responsible entity should at a minimum, consider a custodian's legal / regulatory status, financial resources and organisational capabilities during the due diligence process.

-- The responsible entity should be able to demonstrate why the appointed custodian is appropriate for the CIS.
-For example, based on the due diligence conducted on the custodian, the responsible entity should consider the appropriateness of each appointment after considering the CIS' strategy and the types of assets which the CIS needs the custodian to hold. - While the results of the survey showed that most regulatory regimes do not impose a 70. particular selection process with respect to selecting a custodian or sub-custodian, it is open to each regime to do so.
-The responsible entity may wish to consider the following factors prior to formal appointment:
+- 65. The responsible entity should be able to demonstrate why the appointed custodian is appropriate for the CIS.21 For example, based on the due diligence conducted on the custodian, the responsible entity should consider the appropriateness of each appointment after considering the CIS' strategy and the types of assets which the CIS needs the custodian to hold. - 66.
+Most regulatory regimes do not impose a particular selection process with respect to selecting a custodian or sub-custodian.
+It is anticipated that the responsible entity may consider the following factors prior to formal appointment:

-Α. Legal and regulatory status
+A. Legal and regulatory status

-71. The survey results showed that the type of entity which can act as a CIS custodian is varied, ranging from credit institutions which are often subject to prudential regulation, broker / dealers and trust companies.
-Most regulatory regimes require CIS custodians to be licensed, authorised or approved and to be subject to some form of ongoing regulatory oversight.
-A responsible entity should consider whether the custodian meets the necessary legal and regulatory requirements to act as a custodian in the jurisdiction in which it is operating.
-This could be satisfied by obtaining an undertaking from the custodian as to its regulatory status.
+- 67. The type of entity which can act as a CIS custodian is varied, ranging from credit institutions which are often subject to prudential regulation, to broker / dealers and trust companies.
+Most regulatory regimes require CIS custodians to be licensed, authorised or approved and to be subject to some form of ongoing regulatory oversight. - 68.
+A responsible entity should consider whether the custodian meets the necessary legal and regulatory requirements to act as a custodian in the jurisdiction in which it is operating, such as by obtaining an undertaking from the custodian as to its regulatory status.

-В. Capital / financial resource requirements
+B. Capital / financial resource requirements

-72. Most regulatory regimes have a minimum capital or financial resource requirement for CIS custodians.
+69. Most regulatory regimes have a minimum capital or financial resource requirement for CIS custodians.
 While the amount varies between jurisdictions, as part of its due diligence, the responsible entity may wish to make enquiries into the custodians' financial capacity to safekeep CIS assets.
-The responsible entity may also want to consider the credit worthiness of the custodian especially if cash assets are being placed on deposit with the custodian.
+The responsible entity may also want to consider the credit worthiness of the custodian, especially if cash assets are being placed on deposit with the custodian.